Last updated: March 27, 2026

 We do not collect your name, email address, or any account credentials; your YouTube Music listening history beyond the current room session; payment information; device identifiers or hardware fingerprints; location data; or any data from pages other than YouTube Music tabs where the extension is active.

 The ListenTogether website uses Umami Analytics, a privacy-focused analytics platform.
 Umami does not use cookies, does not track users across sites, and does not collect personal data.
 It records only aggregate page-view statistics.
-The extension itself does not embed any third-party analytics SDK.
-It communicates exclusively with the ListenTogether backend server.
+The extension also uses Umami Analytics for anonymous usage events (see section 11).
+The extension communicates exclusively with the ListenTogether backend server and the Umami cloud endpoint.
 The extension interacts with YouTube Music (music.youtube.com) to read playback state from the page.
 We do not access your Google account, your YouTube history, or any data beyond what is visible in the currently playing track.

 We do not sell, rent, or trade any data.
 The only sharing that occurs is between participants within the same room: your anonymous nickname, your playback events, and the queue entries you add are relayed to other people in the same room in real time.
 This sharing is the core function of the service and is expected by all participants.
 We may share data if required by law, but we will notify you where legally permitted before doing so.